Transition to University

 A Difference in Time: Managing Your Time and Workload

-Without a doubt, you will spend less time in class and yet do more work in university than you did in high school.
-In the online learning environment, you will need to be organized and make daily plans to complete readings, view lectures, submit posts to discussion boards, complete homework or lab assignments, and other tasks.
+Without a doubt, you will spend less time in class and yet do more work in university.
+Organizing your time will be essential as you will benefit from making daily plans to complete readings, attend classes, submit posts to discussion boards, complete homework or lab assignments, and other tasks.

 The First Year Workload